 Free 45-minute, guided, highlight tours of the U.S. Botanic Garden Conservatory may be available on the day of your visit.
 Please check at the Visitor Information Desk upon your arrival.
 Group tours are available.

 Visit the U.S. Botanic Garden’s website for more information.

 The Supreme Court is the highest tribunal in the Nation for all cases and controversies arising under the Constitution or the laws of the United States.
 As the final arbiter of the law, the Court is charged with ensuring the American people the promise of equal justice under law and, thereby, also functions as guardian and interpreter of the Constitution.

 The Court Building is open to the public Monday – Friday from 9:00 a.m. to 4:30 p.m.
 It is closed on weekends and all federal holidays.
 In addition to the Courtroom, portions of the first and ground floors of the building are open to the public.
 Visitors should be aware that the business of the Court may affect public access to the building or alter programming offered.

 For more information on visiting the Court, including the Court’s daily calendar, visit its website.

 The White House is both the home of the President of the United States and his family, and a museum of American history.

 Public tour requests for the White House must be submitted through one’s Member of Congress.
 These self-guided tours are available from 7:30 a.m. to 11:30 a.m.
 Tuesday through Thursday, 7:30 a.m. to 1:30 p.m.
 Fridays and Saturdays (excluding federal holidays or unless otherwise noted).

-Tours are scheduled on a first come, first served basis.
-You are encouraged to submit your request as early as possible as a limited number of spaces are available.
+A limited number of spaces are available.
+Requests may be made no more than 3 months in advance and no less than 21 days in advance.
 All White House tours are free of charge.
 (Please note that White House tours may be subject to last minute cancellation.)